systemli/ansible-role-mariadb/README.md

 * Sets `innodb_buffer_pool_instances` to number of vCPUs
 * Sets `innodb_buffer_pool_size` to (total memory / 2)

-The role is tested on Debian Stretch and Buster.
+The role is tested on Debian 9-11.

 ## Variables and their defaults